BIENVENIDO GUÍAS REGISTRADOS ADMIN

 MEDITATING AND LIVING

-Taken from the book “Show me your face”, Chapter III, subtitle “High-speed road” by Father Ignacio Larrañaga.
+Taken from the book “The Silence of Mary,” Chapter I, Section “The Mother,” by Father Ignacio Larrañaga.